Best Practices for Creating Connectors

 API Tokens

 API tokens help when securing an API.
-But an API payload sent in plain text could still be intercepted.
+However, an API payload sent in plain text could still be intercepted.
 Only use API tokens when you have at least an SSL connection.

 OAuth

-OAuth is a secure, because the secret key is never exchanged during API requests.
-As long as you store the secret key safely in your own app, it will not be possible to hijack your credentials for the API provider if you are using HTTPS.
+OAuth is a secure schema because the secret key is never exchanged during API requests.
+As long as you store the secret key safely in your own app, and you use HTTPS, your credentials for the API provider cannot be hijacked.

 SAML